Isaacng33/secure_diagnosis/README.md

 The project includes three models:
 - **Plaintext Logistic Regression:**
   A baseline model trained on structured symptom data.
-- **Encrypted Plaintext Logistic Regression:**
-  A model that can take in plaintext but its train on encrypted data
 - **FHE Inference Model:**
   A compiled FHE model (using Concrete ML) that performs inference on encrypted inputs.
+- **FHE Inference Differential Privacy Model:**
+  A compiled FHE model (using Concrete ML) that performs inference on encrypted inputs trained with DP.

 ## Features
 - **NLP-Driven Symptom Extraction:**